 Easy access to drugs and alcohol has helped his happen, alongside the prevalent economic and employment uncertainty that so many have faced in recent years.

 This high rate of use also comes with a greater risk of hospitalisation and potentially even death.

-Whilst substance abuse has grown worse across the county, rehabilitation practises have also grown to match them.
+Whilst substance abuse and binge drinking have grown worse across the county, rehabilitation practises have also grown to match them.

 Like many areas of the UK, North Yorkshire has seen a huge upsurge in substance abuse.